Developmental Psychology

 Vision

-Our research group aims to optimally support the motivation, engagement, resilience, and psychological well-being of children, adolescents, and young adults in various life domains (home, school, leisure) by investing in the psychological needs for growth, namely the psychological needs for autonomy, relatedness, and competence.
+We aim to optimally support the motivation, engagement, resilience, and psychological well-being of children, adolescents, and young adults in various life domains (home, school, leisure).
+For this, we invest in the psychological needs for growth, namely autonomy, relatedness, and competence.
 In doing so, we strive for structural changes with a sustainable and growth-promoting impact, which benefit both the basic psychological needs of children and their socialisation figures.
 We stand for excellent research and the strengthening of the field of practice, starting from a strong belief in people’s natural tendency towards optimal psychological growth.

 Mission

-Our research group aims to conduct evidence-based research on the factors, both personal and contextual, that support or thwart children's basic psychological needs and growth.
+We conduct evidence-based research on the factors that support or thwart persons' basic psychological needs and growth, both personal and contextual.

-In terms of target groups, we focus primarily on children, adolescents and young adults, as well as the key figures responsible for their growth (e.g. parents, teachers, social workers), although we are also interested in the most important developmental psychological tasks throughout the life course.
+Our target groups are primarily on children, adolescents and young adults, as well as the key figures responsible for their growth (e.g. parents, teachers, social workers).
+Addittionally, we are also interested in the most important developmental psychological tasks throughout the life course.
 In this way, the domains of parenting, education, healthy lifestyles, and clinical counseling are the primary focus of our research group.

-Self-Determination Theory is the theoretical framework, but synergies are sought with other theoretical frameworks, fields of literature and movements that study growth-oriented themes.
-In this way, the work is both theoretically deepened and broadened.
+Self-Determination Theory is our main theoretical framework, but synergies are sought with other theoretical frameworks that study growth-oriented themes.
+In this way, we try to work both theoretically deepening and broadening.

 Our research group wishes to profile itself both internally and externally, particularly within the scientific field as well as within the educational and training offerings, and on a social level.